Jakub-Espandr/B4F-FL1GHT/README.md

     - Spectral Analysis: Up to 2 flights
     - Step Response: Up to 5 flights
     - Frequency Analyzer: Single flight
+- **Parameters Tab**
+  - View all parsed Betaflight `.bbl` header parameters in a clean, scrollable table
+  - Useful for quickly checking firmware, PID, hardware, and other configuration values embedded in your log file

 ---